Spain to host the 2027 Whitewater World Championships

 Water technology: sensors and channel design 🌊

 Artificial channels for these competitions require high-flow pumping systems and current sensors to ensure water homogeneity.
-In slalom, laser timers and buoys with impact sensors allow precise measurement of times and penalties.
-For kayak cross, pneumatic ramps and RFID markers that detect the passage of paddlers are used, while in freestyle, waves generated by hydraulic gates are calibrated to offer a constant and predictable flow.
+In slalom, laser timers and impact-sensor buoys allow precise measurement of times and penalties.
+For kayak cross, pneumatic ramps and RFID markers that detect paddlers' passage are used, while in freestyle, waves generated by hydraulic gates are calibrated to provide a constant and predictable flow.

 How not to drown in the bureaucracy of permits 📋

 While athletes train to turn in a torrent, organizers deal with another type of current: that of municipal permits.
-Getting a city council to authorize the construction of an artificial channel is like trying to do a rodeo in a kayak: everyone wants to see it, but no one wants to sign the first paper.
-That said, once the water starts flowing, politicians will appear with their paddle ready for the photo.
+Getting a city council to authorize building an artificial channel is like trying to do a rodeo in a kayak: everyone wants to see it, but no one wants to sign the first paper.
+That said, once the water starts flowing, politicians will show up with paddle ready for the photo op.